groupdocs-redaction/GroupDocs-Redaction-Tutorials/content/english/java/image-redaction/redact-images-word-docs-groupdocs-redaction-java/_index.md

 }
 ```

 #### Step 2: Set Coordinates and Dimensions

-Determine the starting point and size of the image area to be redacted.
-These coordinates are crucial for accurate targeting.
+Identify the exact region of the image you wish to hide.
+The `Point` defines the upper‑left corner, while `Dimension` sets the width and height of the redaction box:

 ```java
 java.awt.Point samplePoint = new java.awt.Point(516, 311); // Define starting point
 java.awt.Dimension sampleSize = new java.awt.Dimension(170, 35); // Set dimensions
 ```

+> **Pro tip:** Use a Word viewer or the Office Open XML SDK to inspect image positions if you need precise coordinates.

 #### Step 3: Apply Image Redaction

-Use the `ImageAreaRedaction` class to specify the redaction area and apply a blue color as a placeholder:
+Create an `ImageAreaRedaction` object, specify a replacement color (blue in this example), and execute the change:

 ```java
 RedactorChangeLog result = redactor.apply(new ImageAreaRedaction(